gopinathsjsu/CaliTech/Rakesh_Journal.md

 - Adding API for admin login and signup
 - Writing APIs to add flight data and update flight data from admin side.
 - Adding validations for user inputs.

+### What blockers I have?
+- I need to know how UI expects the payload so each API can be designed accordingly.

 ## Project Journal Week 5:
 ### What tasks did I complete?